(Warning: This article contains graphic details of dogfighting and its effects on dogs.)

 Facts Show Hundreds and Thousands of Dogs Are Abused, Injured, and Get Killed During Dog Fighting.
 (Animal Legal Defense Fund)

-What kind of sport is it in which hundreds and thousands of animals are getting abused, injured, and ultimately killed?
+What kind of sport is it in which hundreds and thousands of animals are being abused, injured, and ultimately killed?
 Who’s to say the types of people involved in this activity won’t slip further into the mire?
 I don’t think it’s a stretch to say if they enjoy this “sport,” how far away are they from bringing back gladiators as a form of entertainment?

 Dog Fighting Trainer Harry Hargrove Is Responsible for 1,000 Dog Casualties.
 (Medium)

-The Don Corleone of dogfighting who, to this day, is celebrated by sickos, Harry Hargrove, became the most famous person in the industry.
+The Don Corleone of dogfighting, who, to this day, is celebrated by sickos, Harry Hargrove, became the most famous person in the industry.
 He acquired his first dog in 1968 and, at one point, owned 250 dogs for his dogfighting operation.

 At the age of 78, he was sentenced to 60 months in prison for his crimes.
 This would be laughable if his actions weren’t so diabolical. (source)

-Face, Chest, and Forelimbs are the Most Common Areas of Wounds and Injuries for Fighting Dogs (ASPCA)
+Face, Chest, and Forelimbs are the Most Common Areas of Wounds and Injuries for Fighting Dogs.
+(ASPCA)

 The mental anguish and suffering they feel (dogs are sentient animals) are just as debilitating as any physical injury they endure.
 There’s not enough room to list all the injuries inflicted on dogs used in dogfighting rings.
-If they don’t die from their wounds, they’re viciously killed to make room for healthy animals.
+If they don’t die from their wounds, they’re viciously killed to make room for healthy animals. (source)

 Facts About Dog Fighting